Little Switzerland in Mount Carmel Nature Reserve offers a variety of lovely trails, family-oriented loop trails, and longer paths.

 Interactive map of the area:

 There is a variety of trails at Little Switzerland and Carmel Nature Reserve.
-The trails range from short loop trails to full-day one-way paths.
-Let’s go over the most popular trails.
+The tracks range from short loop trails to full-day one-way paths.
+Let’s go over the most popular routes.

 Here is an interactive map from israelhiking.osm.org.il, where the trails are marked: